-For example, from the federal executive branch, the secretary of Health declared-even before taking office-that the conditions for decriminalizing abortion existed, and the then secretary of the Interior expressed her position against the criminalization of women who have abortions.
-Moreover, the president has repeatedly stated that, being such a controversial issue, it would be best to submit the abortion issue to a public consultation.
-The truth is that, although debate should always be possible, reproductive rights have been recognized in the Constitution since 1974; in this sense, submitting them to consultation would be a step backwards.
+For example, from the federal executive branch, the secretary of Health declared-even before taking office-that the conditions for decriminalizing abortion existed,58 and the then secretary of the Interior expressed her position against the criminalization of women who have abortions.59 Moreover, the president has repeatedly stated that, being such a controversial issue, it would be best to submit the abortion issue to a public consultation.
+The truth is that, although debate should always be possible, reproductive rights have been recognized in the Constitution since 1974; in this sense, submitting them to consultation would be a step backwards.60 interested in decriminalizing abortion was unprecedented in Mexico.
+Although in many cases no concrete results were achieved, in others, such as in the states of Oaxaca, Veracruz, and Hidalgo, reforms were made to the local criminal codes so that abortion would no longer be a crime when performed during the first twelve weeks of gestation.

-A group of female legislators from Morena brought forward an initiative to reform the Federal Criminal Code and the General Health Law.
-The fact that the most influential party in the country was so
+A group of female legislators from Morena brought forward an initiative to reform the Federal Criminal Code and the General Health Law.61 The fact that the most influential party in the country was so